Summary

 Tool Stacking and Workflow Automation

-The real productivity magic happens not when you use individual AI tools, but when you connect them into automated workflows.
-This is where tool stacking — the practice of combining multiple AI tools with automation platforms — transforms isolated time savings into compounding productivity gains.
+The most substantial productivity gains occur not from the use of individual AI tools but from their integration into automated workflows.
+Tool stacking, the practice of combining multiple AI tools with automation platforms, transforms isolated time savings into compounding productivity gains.

-Zapier and Make.com (formerly Integromat) are workflow automation platforms that connect your AI tools to each other and to the rest of your software stack.
-They work on a trigger-action model: when something happens in one app (the trigger), automatically do something in another app (the action).
+Zapier and Make.com (formerly Integromat) are workflow automation platforms that connect AI tools to one another and to the remainder of a user’s software stack.
+They operate on a trigger-action model: when an event occurs in one application (the trigger), a corresponding action is performed automatically in another application.

-Email → Task Management: When you star an email in Gmail (trigger), Zapier sends the email content to Claude’s API to extract action items (action), then creates tasks in Asana or Todoist with due dates and priorities (action).
+Email to task management: when an email is starred in Gmail (the trigger), Zapier sends the email content to Claude’s API to extract action items (action), and then creates tasks in Asana or Todoist with due dates and priorities (action).
 Total setup time: 15 minutes.
-Time saved per week: 2+ hours.
+Time saved per week: more than two hours.

-Meeting → Follow-Up: When Otter.ai finishes a meeting transcript (trigger), send the summary to Claude to draft a follow-up email (action), then create a draft in Gmail for your review (action).
+Meeting to follow-up: when Otter.ai produces a meeting transcript (the trigger), the summary is sent to Claude to draft a follow-up email (action), and a draft is created in Gmail for review (action).
 Total setup time: 20 minutes.
 Time saved per meeting: 15 minutes.

-Research → Newsletter: When you save an article to Pocket or Raindrop (trigger), Perplexity generates a summary and key insights (action), which are added to a Notion database (action).
-At the end of the week, Claude compiles these into a team newsletter draft.
+Research to newsletter: when an article is saved to Pocket or Raindrop (the trigger), Perplexity generates a summary and key insights (action), which are added to a Notion database (action).
+At the end of the week, Claude compiles these entries into a team newsletter draft.
 Total setup time: 30 minutes.
-Time saved per week: 3+ hours.
+Time saved per week: more than three hours.

 Example Zapier Workflow: Meeting Action Item Tracker